 If you or an immediate family member check or carry on luggage that is damaged or lost by the carrier, you’re covered up to $3,000 per passenger.

-Combining Points Across Your Household
+Combining Points Across Your Cards and Household

 The first time you combine points across your household, you’ll need to call the number on the back of you card to link your accounts.
 The accounts essentially get another one way “link.”
 So in our case, I can transfer points from any one of my Chase Ultimate Rewards® earning cards to my husband’s Sapphire card (which is how we set up our link).